The Jewish Home: Formation

+Bennett leads

 In November 2012, the Jewish Home held separate primaries for the leadership of the party.
 My Israel leader Naftali Bennett won over incumbent MK Zevulun Orlev, winning more than two-thirds of the vote, and Orlev announced he was resigning from politics.
 A week later, primaries for the remaining members of the list were held, and Nissan Slomiansky, Ayelet Shaked, and Uri Orbach reached the top spots.
 With the National Union breaking up, Uri Ariel officially re-united Tkuma with the Jewish Home to run on a joint list in the 2013 Israeli elections.
 A few Moledet candidates were included.
 In the elections that were held on 22 January 2013, the Jewish Home won 12 seats.
-The Jewish Home entered the thirty-third government of Israel under prime minister Benjamin Netanyahu, and has 3 ministers (Bennett, Ariel, and Orbach) and 2 deputy-ministers (Eli Ben Dahan and Avi Wortzman).
+The Jewish Home entered the thirty-third government of Israel under prime minister Benjamin Netanyahu, and had three ministers (Bennett, Ariel, and Orbach) and two deputy-ministers (Eli Ben Dahan and Avi Wortzman).

 As part of its 2013 coalition agreement, the Jewish Home had the right to veto any laws that would change the status quo on religious issues.
 In December 2013, the party vetoed a Yesh Atid-proposed bill that sought to give gay fathers equal tax benefits, saying it would have far-reaching implications on marriage laws.
 Currently, mothers receive more benefits than do fathers under the law, and thus, couples composed of two men are ineligible for certain tax breaks.

+The party lost four seats in the 2015 Israeli legislative election, going from 12 seats in the previous election to eight.

 In December 2016, the party's member Shuli Mualem proposed the so-called Regulation Bill.
 The law seeks to legalize dozens of small outposts of settlements built in the occupied Palestinian territories on private ground of individual Palestinians.

 The Regulation Law passed legislation on 6 February 2017.
 The law exclusively refers to Palestinians, and allows the government to expropriate land from individual Palestinians against their will for compensation up to 25% above the land's value.

 On 16 November 2018, the Jewish Home issued a statement claiming that the party intended to withdraw from Netanyahu's coalition government, and demanded an early election "as soon as possible".
 This threat came after Netanyahu denied party leader Naftali Bennett's request to become the Defense Minister.
 On 18 November, Netanyahu reneged on an earlier pledge to remove Jewish Home member Eli Ben Dahan as Deputy Defense Minister.
 Bennett afterwards reneged on this pledge to withdraw on 19 November 2018, and agreed to abandon his push to become Defense Minister and keep the party in the coalition.